chasbani/388B-backend/README.md

  `git add relative/path/to/file/you/want/to/commit`
  Since you are already in the directory that contains your repository there is no need to do absolute paths.
 Once you have added all of your files to be committed then you simply run:
  `git commit -m "your commit message"`
  The text you type inside of the parentheses will be attached to that specific commit and can be viewd in your commit history by running `git log`.
 When you are committing the code that you want to count as your submission for an assignment you should enter something similar to "completing custom codepen project".
-The final step is to then run `git push origin master`.
+The final step is to then run `git push origin main`.
 If you do not push to your origin we will not be able to look at your code.

  __NOTE:__ When submitting assignments always log into the [university gitlab server](https://gitlab.cs.umd.edu) after pushing.
 This is a sanity check and will prevent you from reveiving a zero because you thought you pushed after committing but in fact did not.
 It is also important to realize that if you get in the habit of pushing to your origin often you will always have a back-up of your work in case your local machine's hard drive fails.